RenchTG/PBJar_CTF_Writeups/ProgrammersHateProgramming 2/writeup.md

 <? <?php ?> flag system("llss -a /"); system("ccatat /flag.php"); ?>
 ```

 #### This was actually the most common method I saw especially in the original challenge because people had to first even figure out that the flag was being stored in the file flag.php.
-However a lot of methods did use the php `system()` function so I want to recognize MikeCAT's solution here: https://mikecat.github.io/ctf-writeups/2021/20210917_PBjar_CTF/web/ProgrammersHateProgramming_2/#en because it used a different function of `passthru()` which I think is a lot less common and will be less likely filtered out in challenges like this.
-MikeCAT's solution also has a different method than nesting which just concatenates strings which just goes to show how many different ways you can craft this injection.
+However a lot of methods did use the php `system()` function so I want to recognize MikeCAT's solution here: https://mikecat.github.io/ctf-writeups/2021/20210917_PBjar_CTF/web/ProgrammersHateProgramming_2/#en because it used a different function of `passthru()` which I think is a lot less common and will be less likely filtered out in similar challenges like this.
+MikeCAT's solution also has a different method than nesting which concatenates strings together using the php `.` operator and this just goes to show how many different ways you can craft this injection.

 #### Anyways enough blabbering here's the flag!